‘We were built on immigration’: Kent coast reacts after record-breaking week for asylum seekers arrive in UK

 One target of Mr Farage’s scorn in the past few weeks has been the Royal National Lifeboat Institution (RNLI), which he accused of acting as a “taxi service for illegal immigration”.
 The RNLI defended itself in a tweet on 5 July, saying it only “exists to save lives at sea...without judgement of how they came to be in the water”.

 Mr Miaoulis praises the RNLI volunteers, who work just a stone’s throw away from his pub.
 “The lifeboat people are brilliant.
-They can be subject to a lot of negative comments about them going out and “rescuing” some of these people,” he says, adding they are simply doing their job by ensuring that no one drowns.
+They can be subject to a lot of negative comments about them going out and ‘rescuing’ some of these people,” he says, adding they are simply doing their job by ensuring that no one drowns.

-A subject Mr Miaoulis returns to is how Great Britain has benefited from centuries of immigration, as has Dungeness.
+A subject Mr Miaoulis returns to is how Britain has benefited from centuries of immigration, as has Dungeness.
 “This community was built on immigration.
 Dungeness stemmed from the Huguenots, who were kicked out of France 250 years ago,” he observes.

 Join our new commenting forum